Cinema Roundup - March 2026: “Remember, everything will be alright”

 VOX Cinemas, IMAX, Festival City, Dubai - went twice

-This was a bit schmaltzy for a sci-fi, and wasn’t expecting it to be very child friendly.
+This was a bit schmaltzy for a sci-fi, and wasn’t expecting it to be so child friendly.
 But I enjoyed watching it and went to see it again.
-A hopeful and uplifting film which I suppose what I needed to see, It also looks great.
+A hopeful and uplifting film which I suppose is what I needed to see.
+It also looks great.
 I was happy to learn most of what we saw on the screen were physical sets and no green screens were used.
 “Amaze, amaze, amaze.”

 Felt emotional when I heard the following lyrics from the Harry Styles' song Sign of the Times sung by Sandra Hüller in the karaoke scene, because of the stress and anxiety caused by the daily sounds of loud explosions of intercepted missiles/drones from Iran targeting Dubai, and the news in general.